 SVG is a vector graphic format based on the eXtensible Markup Language (XML) that may be used on the Web and other settings.
 XML employs tags in the same way HTML does, although it is more rigid.
-For the SVG to be drawn correctly, you cannot, for example, remove a closing tag since doing so would render the file invalid.
+For the free SVG icons to be drawn correctly, you cannot, for example, remove a closing tag since doing so would render the file invalid.

 This provides SVG with a level of flexibility and variety that cannot be matched by standard graphic formats such as PNG, GIF, or JPG.